 Foreword by Dr. Brian Goldman of CBC Radio's White Coat, Black Art

-Introduction: Welcome to the comfort zone
+Introduction: Doctors in denial: welcome to the comfort zone

 Chapter 1: Medicine and industry: a marriage of convenience or a marriage made in heaven?